 Catching a Ferry from Butterworth to Penang

 A ferry ride from Penang is a great way to travel to the Island of Island of Langkawi.
-A ferry service also operates from Butterworth to Penang which is suitable for people travelling fromm Kuala Lumpur to Butterworth by train.
+A ferry service also operates from Butterworth to Penang which is suitable for people travelling from Kuala Lumpur to Butterworth by train.

 What makes penang a unique destination to explore?